A Guide to Neuro Physical Therapy

 - Speech and language pathologist

-Your team will help you determine the underlying causes of your symptoms with functional tests, imaging, neurological screening, and more, to get you the answers you're seeking.
+Your team will help you determine the underlying causes of your symptoms with differential diagnosis, functional tests, imaging (such as magnetic resonance imaging), neurological screening, and more, to get you the answers you're seeking.

-When working with a physical therapist, you can expect a thorough examination and personalized treatment program.
+When working with a neurological physical therapist, you can expect a thorough neurological examination and personalized treatment program to target specific deficits in your nervous system.

-The first step is the evaluation.
-This is where your physical therapist will:
+The first step is the neurological physical therapy evaluation.
+The initial evaluation is where your physical therapist will:

 - Take a thorough medical history